Plan your safari

 Little Chem Chem

-Five classic tents on the same private concession — baobabs, big tuskers and a slower, on-foot rhythm that feels like the safaris of another era.
+Six vintage tents (one for families) on the same private concession — baobabs, big tuskers and a slower, on-foot rhythm that feels like the safaris of another era.

 These are a few of our favorites — we work with many more across every price point.
 Have a specific lodge in mind?
 Tell us in your enquiry and we'll secure it.